jenahajek/JavaScript30/01-javascript-drum-kit/readme.md

-# Day 1 - Drum Kit
+# Practice 1 - Drum Kit

 ## Objective
 Build a drum kit that can be control via keyboard.